pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`maze_recursive`

-This code creates a maze using the recursive division method.
-The maze is displayed in a window using Arcade library.
-The maze is divided into four sections with gaps created in three of the four walls recursively.
-The player can move around the maze, and scrolling functionality is implemented to keep the player in view.
+This piece of code demonstrates the concept of maze generation using the recursive division method.
+The algorithm involves splitting the maze into sections and creating openings within walls to form a complex maze structure.
+By recursively dividing the maze and adding gaps on walls, the code generates a maze with different paths for a player to navigate.
+This technique showcases how recursion can be used to efficiently create intricate maze layouts for games or other applications.

 minimap.py
 ----------